Classes of Aggregation Rules for Ethical Decision Making in Automated Systems: Position Dominance

 \begin{exa} In the preference profile $\{a>_1 b >_1 c,\ a>_2 b >_2 c,\ b>_3 c>_3 a\}$ we have that $a\rhd^{pm}_{\pi}b$ and $a\ntriangleright_{\pi}^{pos}b$, while in the profile $\{a>_1 c>_1 d>_1 b,\ b>_2 a >_2 c >_2 d,\ c>_3 d>_3 b>_3 a\}$ we have $a\rhd^{pos}_{\pi}b$ and $a\ntriangleright_{\pi}^{pm}b$. \end{exa}

 The properties of Position Dominance-efficient (PosD-efficient) SCC and strongly Position Dominance-efficient (strongly PosD-efficient) SCC are analogous to those of PMD-efficient and strongly PMD-efficient SCC.
-We have that:\footnote{The definitions of the voting rules as well as the proofs of the claims in this section can be found in the Appendix.}
+We have that:\footnote{The definitions of the voting rules in this section can be found in the Appendix.}

 \begin{propi} The Bucklin SCC is PosD-efficient but not strongly PosD-efficient. \end{propi}

 Moreover, there exists an entire family of PosD-efficient rules: